 Similar to LTV trend, higher remaining principal fraction indicates higher refinance incentive.

-Mortgages with higher coupon rate have higher probability of getting cheaper financing and hence have higher probability of prepayment.
+Mortgages with higher coupon rate have a higher probability of getting cheaper financing and hence have a higher probability of prepayment.

-Trend of prepayment is counterintuitive.
-Usually higher FICO would indicate sounder financial health of the borrower and such loans should have higher prepayment rate, But audit chart indicates that prepayment rate decreases with FICO.
+The trend of prepayment is counterintuitive.
+Usually, higher FICO would indicate sounder financial health of the borrower and such loans should have higher prepayment rate, But audit chart indicates that prepayment rate decreases with FICO.